AetosDios301/Team-Phoenix-Solutions-ICPC-Camp-2024-by-IIIT-Hyd/README.md

-This is the official GitHub repository of Team Phoenix containing the solutions to the contest problems of the 2024 ICPC Camp organized by IIIT Hyderabad.
+This is the official GitHub repository of Team Phoenix, containing our solutions to the contest problems from the 2024 ICPC Camp organized by IIIT Hyderabad.

-Team Phoenix consists of three members, freshers from Manipal University of Jaipur, below you can find the name of each member along with links to their respective CodeForces profiles
+<h2><strong>Team Members</strong></h2>

+We are three freshers from Manipal University Jaipur

 1. <a href="https://codeforces.com/profile/aetosdios_301">Pushpendra</a>
 2. <a href="https://codeforces.com/profile/ab1nv">Abhinav</a>